The best vacation trip we have ever taken was to Italy. The food, the history, the wine and the Limoncello did not disappoint!

 Oh well!
 The best I could do was purchase organic lemons from the grocery store.
 LOL

-I’m sure that a lemon picked fresh from a tree in Italy would make perfect limoncello but this version isn’t bad if I say so myself.
+I’m sure that a lemon picked fresh from a tree in Italy would make perfect limoncello, but this version isn’t bad if I say so myself.

 Limoncello Recipe – Lemon Zest

-Then remove the zest from 8-10 lemons with either a vegetable peeler or a lemon zester.
-I personally found the zester worked best to remove only the yellow zest and leave the white pith.
-You don’t want to include the white pith part of the peel because it will cause the limoncello to be bitter.
+Then, remove the zest from 8-10 lemons with either a vegetable peeler or a lemon zester.
+I personally found a small handheld grater worked best to remove only the yellow zest and leave the white pith.

 Start Limoncello Recipe Infusion

-Begin by sterilizing the container that you are placing mixture into.
+Begin by sterilizing the container that you are placing the mixture into.
 I washed the container and then poured boiling water over it as well.

 Pour the lemon zest into a glass jar with a sealable lid and add the vodka.